suddhu/DeepGeo/README.md

 `start_state` and `end_state` can be obtained from `sampler/state_labels.txt`.
 Scraping data will take significant time.
 Keep in mind the 25,000 request limit per day.
 If the limit is crossed, the script will terminate automatically with a message.
 Each folder in `images` is a state, with an `info.txt` that gives the lat/lng of each image.

+## Training

+All the code for training models can be found in the resnet directory.
+The main file is 'train.py', run 'train.py --help' for a description of how to train and evaluate a model.
+Code for building the networks is found in 'resnet.py'.

 ## Plotting